bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docs/v0.6.1/persistence.md

 The framework provides simple means for storing and loading bigraphical meta models and instance models.

-Therefore, the utility class `BigraphArtifacts` comprises methods to persist bigraphical model files onto the filesystem.
+Therefore, the utility class `BigraphArtifacts` comprises methods for persisting bigraphical models to the filesystem.

 For a more sophisticated persistence solution, we refer the reader to [Eclipse Connected Data Objects (CDO) Model Repository](https://projects.eclipse.org/projects/modeling.emf.cdo)